Wayne B. Phillips: 1985 Ashes

-Final International Summer
+Final international summer

 New Zealand series

 At the beginning of the 1985-86 summer, Mike Coward wrote that "there cannot be any question about Wayne Phillips being named wicketkeeper.
 After all, arguably, he is the second-best batsman in the Australian team."
-In picking an Australian side for the first test against New Zealand, a panel of six experts in the Sun Herald, including Ian Chappell, Bob Simpson and Bill O'Reilly, all had Phillips as Australia's keeper.
+In picking an Australian side for the first Test against New Zealand, a panel of six experts in the Sun Herald, including Ian Chappell, Bob Simpson and Bill O'Reilly, all had Phillips as Australia's keeper.

 In an early Shield game against WA, Phillips dropped several catches and made a number of fumbles.
 He made 44 for South Australia against New Zealand.
-In the first test against New Zealand Phillips scored 34 and 2, in a heavy Australian defeat.
+In the first Test against New Zealand Phillips scored 34 and 2, in a heavy Australian defeat.
 He scored 46 in a Shield game against Queensland.
-Kepler Wessels then withdrew himself from national selection after a dispute with the Australian Cricket Board, and Andrew Hilditch was dropped from the test team.
+Kepler Wessels then withdrew himself from national selection after a dispute with the Australian Cricket Board, and Andrew Hilditch was dropped from the Test team.
 Bob Simpson suggested that Phillips move up the opener with Greg Dyer brought in as keeper.
 Simpson wrote:

 The right type of wicketkeeper can lift the whole team with his energy and enthusiasm.
 Unfortunately Wayne Phillips does not seem to be interested in be cast in this mould.
 Too often he is content to not even bother go up to the stumps to take the returns or even try to take poor returns on the full in an attempt to make the fielding look a little neater and more efficient.
 As a result the Australian fielding tends to regularly look a little more ragged than it should.